triradial/Freon4dsl/docs/CRC-Plan.md

 ## TBD
 - [ ] I believe we discussed with Jos in the past that Freon would auto create the single concept when you hit the '+ concept'.
 It doesn't work.
 Turns out it works with a return but not if you click on it.
 Should work with just click.
 Jos will look into fixing it.
+- [ ] Should Shared-References be added and does it break studies in DB?
 - [ ] js-vis chart:
   - [ ] If the size of the js-vis chart it too big it overflows into the legend area.
 Can this be fixed?
   - [ ] Needed to make a lot of CSS changes to get stacking of boxes on study chart.
 Need to discuss how we handle overlaps, e.g., windows frequently overlap.